synccomputingcode/syncsparkpy/docs/guide/project.rst

 -----------

 To on-board a Spark application it must be run with a configuration that includes Sync metadata and an event log destination.
-2 functions are provided for this purpose.
+2 functions are provided for this purpose:

 .. autofunction:: sync.project.init_emr
   :noindex: